ArifDoenmez/ArifDoenmez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello world!
-My name is Arif 👋, and I am a postdoctoral researcher in the Group for Alternative method development for environmental toxicity testing at the IUF – Leibniz Research Institute for Environmental Medicine.
+I'm a postdoctoral researcher in the Group for Alternative method development for environmental toxicity testing at the IUF – Leibniz Research Institute for Environmental Medicine.
+We're on a mission to build up a bioanalytical testing laboratory for animal-free screening of chemicals, regarding their potential to disturb brain development and cause developmental neurotoxicity (DNT).
+I'm also working at Ruhr University Bochum, Department of Biophysics in the Bioinformatics working group of Prof. Dr. Axel Mosig, where I supervise work on applications of deep learning and statistics to biomedical image analysis.
+My own research interests span artificial intelligence, machine learning, and scientific computing.

+Before joining IUF, I was a PhD student in the Algebra working group of Prof. Dr. Markus Reineke at Ruhr University Bochum, where I worked on geometric approaches to the problem of classification of quiver representations.
+Geometric properties of moduli spaces of representations of quivers were studied with topological, arithmetic, algebraic and homological methods.

-I am working on computational problems raised from topics in experimental molecular and cellular (Neuro-)Toxicology with roots in Algebra, Geometry, and Topology.
+Current research interests include the development of interacting particle systems for computational problems raised from topics in experimental toxicology and connections between noncommutative geometry and unsupervised learning.

 {% twitter https://twitter.com/ArifDoenmez maxwidth=500 limit=1 %}